The Large Hadron-Electron Collider at the HL-LHC: Measuring the Top-quark--Higgs Yukawa Coupling

-In $e^-p$ collisions, the top-Higgs couplings can be probed via associated production of the Higgs boson with an anti-top quark $e^-p \to \bar t \,h\,\nu_e$ It is necessary to consider a 5-flavour proton including the $b$-quark parton distribution.
-The Feynman diagrams for the process under investigation are shown in Fig.~\ref{fig:figW}.
-It is important to note that three important couplings are involved, namely $hWW$, $Wtb$ and the top-Higgs ($tth$).
+In $e^-p$ collisions, the top-quark--Higgs couplings is accessed via associated production of the Higgs boson with an anti-top quark through the process $e^-p \to \bar t \,h\,\nu_e$, where 5-flavour proton include the $b$-quark parton distribution.
+In Fig.~\ref{fig:figW}, the Feynman diagrams for the process of interest are displayed.
+Interestingly this process involves three important couplings, namely $hWW$, $Wtb$ and the top-Higgs ($tth$).
 A detailed study of $hWW$ and $Wtb$ couplings at the $e^- p$ collider have been performed in Refs.~\cite{Biswal:2012mp,Dutta:2013mva}, respectively.
-For our studies we do not consider the BSM bottom-Higgs coupling since the effect of the phase $\zeta_b$ on the total production cross section or kinematics of top-Higgs production at the LHeC are negligible.
-Thus in what follows, we simply set $\zeta_b = 0$.

-In the context of the LHC, quantitatively an interesting feature can be observed: in the pure SM case there is constructive interference between the diagrams shown in Fig.~\ref{fig:figW}, left and middle, for $\zeta_t >\pi/2$ resulting in an enhancement in the total production cross section of associated top-Higgs significantly.
+At the LHC~\cite{Rindani:2016scj}, quantitatively an interesting feature can be observed: in the pure SM case there is constructive interference between the diagrams shown in Fig.~\ref{fig:figW}, left and middle, for $\zeta_t >\pi/2$ resulting in an enhancement in the total production cross section of associated top-Higgs significantly.
 This is also true for $\zeta_t < \pi/2$ - however the degree of enhancement is much smaller owing to the flipped sign of the CP-even part of the coupling.